maciejsaw/jQuery-FlashingNotifications/README.md

 # FAQ
 #### How can I add my own style?
-Just modify the CSS that you copied from this Codepen https://codepen.io/maciejsawicki/pen/EbMmpK See the "Quick start" section)
+Just modify the CSS that you copied from this Codepen https://codepen.io/maciejsawicki/pen/EbMmpK as described in the "Quick start" section